How Long Do Running Shoes Last?

 There are ways to make your running shoes last longer, but it’s also important to replace your shoes at regular intervals.

-This guide will teach you how long running shoes typically last, the signs of when your running shoes are worn out, how to make running shoes last longer and, finally, when to replace your running shoes.
+This guide will teach you how long running shoes typically last, the signs of when your shoes are worn out, how to make your shoes last longer and, finally, when to replace your shoes.

 How Many Miles Do Running Shoes Last?